hotta/ansible-centos7/README.md

 This set of ansible playbooks deploy various environment such as laravel / IBM MQ / Radius / WordPress etc. on CentOS 7.x / 6.x.
+It is intended to run at each host to provision the (local)host itself.
+Provisioning remote hosts are not tested.

 ## Prerequisite(Test Environment)